rphii/c-file-tagger/README.md

     cft --list-tags
     cft -l

+    # list only tags of filename-A & filename-B
+    cft --list-tags filename-A filename-B

 List all files:

     cft --list-files
     cft -L

+    # list only files filename-A & filename-B
+    cft --list-tags filename-A filename-B

 List all files with tags associated

     cft --list-tags --list-files
     cft -lL

+    # to disable decoration
     cft --list-tags --list-files --decoration no
-    cft -lLd no         # disable decoration
+    cft -lLd no

 List all tags with files associated

     cft --list-files --list-tags
     cft -Ll

+    # to disable decoration
     cft --list-files --list-tags --decoration no
-    cft -Lld no         # disable decoration
+    cft -Lld no     # should in theory give the same output as your file(s) (combined)

 Tags have to be matched exactly (yes, case sensitive). (...reminder that this is an early version, but I want the program to be quite flexible later on, so I'm thinking of adding an option, or